Nikolasel/EAuthenticator/README.md

      ```

 ### Build for macOS
-Note: Build this on macOS.
+**Note: Build this on macOS.**

-8. Run the following command to package a executable
+8. Run the following command to build executables
     ```
     npm run package-mac
     ```